braintree/braintree_rails_example/README.md

 ## Testing Transactions

-Sandbox transactions must be made with [sample credit card numbers](https://developers.braintreepayments.com/reference/general/testing/php#credit-card-numbers), and the response of a `Braintree_Transaction::sale()` call is dependent on the [amount of the transaction](https://developers.braintreepayments.com/reference/general/testing/php#test-amounts).
+Sandbox transactions must be made with [sample credit card numbers](https://developers.braintreepayments.com/reference/general/testing/ruby#credit-card-numbers), and the response of a `Braintree::Transaction.sale()` call is dependent on the [amount of the transaction](https://developers.braintreepayments.com/reference/general/testing/ruby#test-amounts).

 ## Pro Tips